cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 applications using CBOR need to specify the data model that they are using for each use of CBOR data.

 It is common to convert CBOR data to other formats.
-In most cases, CBOR has more expressive types than many other formats; this is particularly true for the common conversion to JSON.
+In many cases, CBOR has more expressive types than other formats; this is particularly true for the common conversion to JSON.
 The loss of type information can cause security issues for the systems that are processing the less-expressive data.